 2. BOBBY BOLTON – WINNER YOUNG CONSTRUCTION PROFESSIONAL

-Bobby has been part of a Lend Lease’s company graduate programme since the summer of 2014, where he graduated from Loughborough University with a 2:1 honours degree in Construction Engineering Management.
 Bobby produced an innovative tool for measuring materials, delivered as part of a complicated procurement process.
-He is proactive, outside of his job description, taking on additional responsibilities and teaching younger members of the team to enhance their knowledge and ability.
-“Bobby is one of the most impressive graduates I have reviewed” Alan Bates (Lendlease Executive General Manager for Construction in London).
+He is proactive, going beyond his job description to take on additional responsibilities and teach younger team members to enhance their knowledge and skills.
+“Bobby is one of the most impressive graduates I have reviewed”, Alan Bates (Lendlease Executive General Manager for Construction in London).

 3. LUCY ANDERSON – WINNER YOUNG CONSTRUCTION ENVIRONMENTALIST

-Lucy is currently between her second and third year at Sheffield Hallam University, where she is studying for a Bachelor of Science degree in Environmental Science.
-Lucy was “Highly Commended‟ as a Higher Education Student of the Year, at the 2016 Generation for Change Constructing Excellence Awards, in March this year.
 “Lucy has shown interest in a broad range of subjects and understands the importance of a holistic view of environmental issues and solutions.
 Not only that, but her academic achievement has been exceptionally high in some modules, where she achieved some of the highest marks we have ever awarded.”
 Suzanne Leckie, Principal Lecturer (Department of the Natural and Built Environment, Sheffield Hallam University).

 4. FRANCHESCA HURN – WINNER YOUNG APPRENTICE IN CONSTRUCTION

-Frankie initially attended College to study catering.
-After she finished her studies she embarked on a 12 week course with the Prince’s Trust.
-Frankie was considered an outstanding student whilst at Accrington & Rossendale College and she has won the BATJIC (Building & Allied Trades Joint Industrial Council) Apprentice of the year 2016 award, for her outstanding achievements and dedication to the trade.
+Frankie was considered an outstanding student whilst at Accrington & Rossendale College, and she has won the BATJIC (Building & Allied Trades Joint Industrial Council) Apprentice of the Year 2016 award, for her outstanding achievements and dedication to the trade.

 5. JAMES EASTHAM – WINNER OVERCOMING ADVERSITY